-4 The FPL's are defined by Stats SA as follows: the "FPL refers to the amount of money that an individual will need to afford the minimum required daily energy intake, the LBPL refers to the food poverty line plus the average amount derived from non-food items of households whose total expenditure is equal to the food poverty line, and the UBPL refers to the food poverty line plus the average amount derived from non-food items of households whose food expenditure is equal to the FPL" (Stats SA: National Poverty Lines, 2018).
+4 The FPL's are defined by Stats SA as follows: the "FPL refers to the amount of money that an individual will need to afford the minimum required daily energy intake, the LBPL refers to the food poverty line plus the average amount derived from non-food items of households whose total expenditure is equal to the food poverty line, and the UBPL refers to the food poverty line plus the average amount derived from non-food items of households whose food expenditure is equal to the FPL" (Stats SA: National Poverty Lines.
+2018).

-Regarding the local municipalities, eDumbe has the highest rate of people living under all three poverty lines (53.8 per cent under the FPL, 71.7 percent under the LPL, and 85.1 percent under the UPL).
-This can mainly be ascribed to the fact that the bulk of the population within this local municipality live in rural areas and lack basic services.
-Abaqulusi has the lowest number of persons living below the FPL (46.3 percent), LPL (63.5 percent) and UPL (77.5 percent), mainly since the main economic hub (Vryheid) of Zululand is based within this local municipality.
+number of persons living below the FPL (46.3 percent), LPL (63.5 percent) and UPL (77.5 percent), mainly since the main economic hub (Vryheid) of Zululand is based within this local municipality.